rich-at-thinkful/slides-engine/slides/node-intro/07-debugging/content.md

-# Using a Debugger - NDB
+# Using a Debugger

 * Debugging is the process of fixing issues in your code
 * You can use commands like `console.log` to output values at specific points in runtime, but this isn't the only tool available
-* A debugger like **NDB** allows you to pause and resume code execution examining values held in memory at any point
+* Visual Studio Code has a built-in debugger that allows you to pause and resume code execution
+* Examine values held in variables at any moment in execution!
+* Watch control flow step-by-step

 ### Pausing